 Keep Breath Fresh

-This food deposit results in bacteria and hardens and is a white or yellowish substance found between the teeth and at the gum line.
+This food deposit results in bacteria which can lead to plaque and tartar build-up between the teeth and at the gum line.
 The bacteria in the plaque irritates the gums and causes inflammation and bleeding of the gums upon brushing.
-This is also known as gingivitis and is the first stage of gum disease.

-Keeping on top of brushing twice a day for three minutes will help prevent gum disease by not allowing plaque to form.
+Keeping on top of brushing twice a day for two minutes will help prevent gum problems by removing bacteria and not allowing plaque to form.
 Both manual and electric toothbrushes are effective and thorough brushing is recommended.

 Remove Staining on Teeth

-Investing in a quality toothpaste and using it at least twice a day will help keep your teeth plaque free and any unwanted mouth odour at bay.
-If you have discolouration or stains on your teeth a low-abrasion toothpaste would be a fantastic solution.
-Not only would it help eliminate bad breath and protect your teeth and gums from bacteria, but also gently remove stains over time that are caused by the likes of coffee and red wine.
+Investing in a quality toothpaste and using it at least twice a day will help prevent plaque formation and keep any unwanted mouth odour at bay.
+If you have discolouration or stains on your teeth a low-abrasion toothpaste would be a good solution.
+Not only will it help eliminate bad breath and protect your teeth and gums from bacteria, but it will also gently remove surface stains over time that are caused by the likes of coffee and red wine without damaging enamel.

 Save Yourself Money

 You don’t have to pay for NHS dental treatment if you’re under 18, in full time education, pregnant, or have had a baby in the past 12 months.
-Considering this does not account for the majority of the population, you can expect to pay for dentist visits.
-Brushing your teeth and keeping no top of your oral health is key if you don’t want high dental bills in the future.
+Considering this does not account for the majority of the population, most people can expect to pay for dentist visits.
+Brushing your teeth and keeping on top of your oral health, together with regular visits to your dentist and hygienist is key if you don’t want high dental bills in the future.

 - Fishwick, C. 2017.
 How often should you brush your teeth.
 Available online: https://www.theguardian.com/lifeandstyle/shortcuts/2017/oct/24/tooth-brushing-once-twice-daily-vox-pop